 Handwriting is taught from the very first lesson.
-Students simultaneously learn to write both upper- and lower-case letters in both print and cursive forms.
+Students simultaneously learn to write both upper- and lower-case letters and in both print and cursive forms.
 Those with young students might skip teaching the cursive forms, perhaps coming back to them later.
 On the other hand, some homeschoolers teach cursive from the beginning rather than printing and might appreciate a phonics program that supports that approach.
 Lines for handwriting practice in the first book are large enough even for first graders.
 The lines are slightly smaller in the second book, but they should still provide sufficient space for young students.
 Lines in the last two books are even smaller.
 If the line space does not work for your student, you might need to have them do their writing on separate paper.

 Students begin to read words in Book 2.
 The second book also introduces stories in graphic-novel format and begins to work on reading comprehensions skills.
 The third and fourth books have lengthier stories with illustrations but not in a graphic novel format.
-Illustrations show characters from different ethnic backgrounds.